-Inspired by your own life perspectives and capacity to heal, l practice collaboratively-attuned integrative therapy; combining psychology, existential philosophy, movement, and mindfulness with elements of evidence-based practices—including the Tri-Phasic Trauma Model and Somatic Experiencing—to create a tailored approach for each individual story.
+Inspired by your own life perspectives and capacity to heal, my practice is collaboratively attuned, combining psychology, existential philosophy, and embodied improvisation with evidence-based practices—including Somatic Experiencing, Internal Family Systems, and the Tri-Phasic Trauma Model—to create a tailored approach for each story.

 Registered Social Worker, Psychotherapist, Clinical Traumatologist, Registered Yoga Teacher, and Somatic Experiencing International Member.